Live Brent Crude Oil Price Chart

 Micro WTI Crude Oil Futures (MCL)

-CFDs & Spread Betting
+CFDs and Spread Betting

 Available through brokers like IG, CMC Markets, and Pepperstone.
 Track Brent spot or futures prices with leverage.
 Subject to overnight financing charges.
 Suitable for short-term speculation, not long-term investment.